A community working through prayer, celebration and learning,

 In Foundation Stage and KS1 we teach Phonics using the Read Write Inc programme.
 This provides children with a clear and consistent whole school approach to begin their reading and writing.
 These are further developed as children move up the school.

-Themed Learning based on Primary Matters has been designed to help teachers make all learning inspring, exciting, active and meaningful for all children.
+Our learning is based on Primary Matters and has been designed to help teachers make all learning inspring, exciting, active and meaningful for all children.
 Learning is divided into 3 core themes a year which are based around the interests of our children.
-These themes last for the whole term and allow the children to study all other subjects in depth whilst applying their Literacy and Numeracy skills.
+These themes last for the whole term and allow the children to study all foundation subjects in depth whilst applying their Literacy and Numeracy skills.

 We follow guidance from CES and the DfE on how to teach British Values in our school.

 The government set out its definition of ‘British values’ in the ‘Prevent Strategy’, which was designed to prevent the extremism and religious radicalization of young people.
 British values are considered by the present government to be democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.
 The promotion of ‘British values’ is central to Catholic education because British values have their origin in the Christian values of our nation.

 “We are proud that Catholic schools promote values that are both Catholic and British, including: respect for the individual, democracy, individual liberty, respect, tolerance and inclusiveness.
 Our schools promote cohesion by serving more ethnically diverse and poorer communities.
 Catholic schools provide high standards of education which are popular with parents from all social, economic and faith backgrounds.”
 Paul Barber (Catholic Education Service 15 December 2014).